filip-kobus/whiteboard-app/websocket/worker/README.md

 This directory contains the Cloudflare Worker and Durable Object code for real-time collaboration and asset management in the Whiteboard App.
 It is written in TypeScript and uses the itty-router library for routing.

-## Overview

-- **worker.ts**: Main entry point for the Cloudflare Worker.
-Handles HTTP/WebSocket routing, CORS, and delegates requests to the appropriate handlers or Durable Object.
-- **TldrawDurableObject.ts**: Implements a Durable Object for each whiteboard room, managing real-time state and WebSocket connections.
-Persists room state to R2 storage.
-- **assetUploads.ts**: Handles asset (image/video) uploads and downloads to/from R2 storage, including caching and CORS headers.
-- **types.ts**: Type definitions for the Worker environment, including R2 bucket and Durable Object bindings.

 ## Features

 - **Real-time Collaboration**: Each whiteboard room is managed by a Durable Object, which keeps the room state in memory and syncs changes between connected clients via WebSockets.